-Don't Miss Harvest Parties in 2018
+Don't Miss Harvest Parties in 2019

-July 20, 2018
+July 20, 2019

 “Are your grapes in yet?”
 As autumn rolls in, that’s the most common question you’ll hear around the Napa Valley among the legions who work in the wine industry.
 It’s a month or two of anxious anticipation followed by manic, around-the-clock activity – ending with a collective exhalation and celebration when the harvest is done.

-And speaking of celebrations, here are 11 options for visitors to join in the annual festival of harvest.
+And speaking of celebrations, here are some options for visitors to join in the annual festival of harvest.
 Unless otherwise noted, these popular events are only for those aged 21+.
 They often sell out early so make your reservations soon!